jamo/irssi-stuff/scripts/README.md

     *| o jpqnmwin                No version information available on network.
      | o kicks                   Up to date.
 (0.26)
      | o knock                   No version information available on network.
+    *| o levelclear              No version information available on network.
      | o nickcolor               Your version is newer (1.2->1)
     *| o nickignore              Your version is newer (0.05->0.03)
      | o notifyquit              No version information available on network.